 A sugar crash often causes undesired symptoms that can disrupt productivity and energy levels throughout the day.

 Kelsey Herrick, senior dietitian at Sanford Health, suggests balance, moderation and consistency are the most effective ways to avoid these crashes.
 Herrick shares her knowledge on sugar crashes, how to avoid them and what to do if you get one.

 What does a sugar crash feel like?

-When the body experiences this drastic drop in energy, it can experience undesired symptoms such as:
+With this drastic drop in energy, the body can experience undesired symptoms such as:

 - difficulty concentrating

 Sugar crashes generally cause us to be incredibly distracted throughout the day, which leads to a lack of productivity and concentration.
 Confusion, abnormal behavior, the inability to complete routine tasks and blurred vision are also common symptoms, especially for those who have diabetes.
 People with diabetes may experience more severe symptoms such as loss of consciousness, seizures or coma, if the crash is harsh enough, because of their increased sensitivity to inconsistent sugar levels.

 Herrick stresses the most effective way to avoid sugar crashes is to incorporate balance.
 The key is keeping blood glucose levels consistent, which can be done by balancing meals with the appropriate amounts of protein sources, fiber and fats:

 - Eat a variety of foods.
 To keep blood glucose levels consistent, keep a balance of all major food groups and nutrients.
 All meals and snacks eaten throughout the day should include a mix of protein, fiber, carbohydrates and fat.
 If a high-carb meal or snack is consumed without any sources of protein, fiber or fat, blood glucose levels drop.
 This drop causes a sugar crash.